ztr1566/nodejs-eks-project/README.md

     * A **Private Subnet** for backend services (e.g., application server, database), completely isolated from direct internet access.
 * **Networking Gateways:**
     * An **Internet Gateway** to allow internet traffic to and from the public subnet.
-    * A **NAT Gateway** to allow instances in the private subnet to initiate outbound connections (e.g., for software updates) while remaining unreachable from the external internet.
+    * A **NAT Gateway** to allow instances in the private subnet to initiate outbound connections (e.g., for software updates).
 * **Two EC2 Instances:**
-    * A public-facing web server with Nginx automatically installed and configured via `user_data`.
+    * A public-facing web server with Nginx automatically installed via `user_data`.
     * A private backend server for internal application logic.
-* **Security Groups** to act as virtual firewalls, controlling inbound and outbound traffic for the EC2 instances.
+* **Security Groups** to act as virtual firewalls, controlling inbound and outbound traffic.